InfDev/SKit.Demo.WebApp/README.md

 # SKit.Demo.WebApp

-Demonstration of the use of SKit-packages on the platform ASP.NET Core Web App (Web/MVC/Razor Pages)
+Demonstration of the use of SKit's and others packages on the platform ASP.NET Core Web App.

+Showing examples:

+- maintaining daily file protocols with [Serilog](https://serilog.net/)